Quotas and the SCS IMAP Server

 Quota Implementation A disk quota limits the amount of mail that you can store on the IMAP server.
 IMAP quotas are different from (and do not count towards) your AFS disk quota, or any quota that may exist on another UNIX system you may log into.
 During the planning for the IMAP server architecture, the disk arrays and partitions were sized to allow for fifty users per partition, each using a maximum of two gigabytes of storage each.
 Therefore, the normal quota for IMAP users is two gigabytes per user.

-Am I subject to the quota?If you have your mail sent to the IMAP server (that is, your mail is forwarded to either the host "imap.srv.cs.cmu.edu" or "imap-ns.srv.cs.cmu.edu (deprecated)", then you are subject to the quota.
-It is important to note, howver, that your mail may not be stored on the server.
+Am I subject to the quota?If you have your mail sent to the IMAP server (that is, your SCS email is forwarded to "imap.srv.cs.cmu.edu" then you are subject to the quota.
+It is important to note, however, that your mail may not be stored on the server.
 If you use an IMAP client (such as Outlook, Mozilla, or the webmail client) then your mail is most likely stored on the IMAP server.
-If you use a POP client (such as MH, Pine, or Thunderbird) that downloads your mail to your local system, then your mail may not be stored on the server, and you may not be affected by the quota.
+If you use a POP client (such as MH or Pine, depending on how it is configured) that downloads your mail to your local system, then your mail may not be stored on the server, and you may not be affected by the quota.
 If you are unsure, contact SCS Computing Facilities (email@example.com) for assistance.

 What if I need more than 2 gigabytes of space?It is important to note that the e-mail quotas are not intended to limit the amount of legitimate mail that you store on the IMAP server - quotas are designed to limit the impact that a single user can have on other users.
 If you currently have more than two gigabytes of e-mail stored on the IMAP server, or think you will need more than the normal quota in the near future, you are encouraged to contact SCS Computing Facilities (firstname.lastname@example.org) for an increase in your quota.